TMUA Guides

 The TMUA can catch you out a bit at first.
 It seems pretty easy when you first look into it, 40 questions in over two hours, and all on subjects I’d already learnt!
 But once I actually began preparing, I realised just how much work this was actually going to be.
 My main piece of advice for anyone taking the TMUA is not to underestimate it.
 The only way you can truly guarantee your success in the exam is with thorough preparation.
 If I hadn’t organised my time as effectively as I did, I may not be where I am today!

 This brings us to the end of our preparation timeline.
-You’re admissions journey isn’t quite finished yet, as you will still need to send your results out to your chosen universities (as well as your interview if you’re applying to Cambridge).
+Your admissions journey isn’t quite finished yet, as you will still need to send your results out to your chosen universities (as well as your interview if you’re applying to Cambridge).

 It is our hope that you will be able to use the guidance we’ve provided to build your own preparation plan that will see you through to victory!
 There isn’t one method that is correct compared to the others, it’s simply down to how you learn and study best.
 As long as you’re putting the time and effort into improving your mathematics and exam skills, you’re increasing your chances of success!
 Whatever you choose next, we wish you the best of luck with your application!